 Couriers rank among the least happy careers.
 Overall they rank in the 16th percentile of careers for satisfaction scores.

 Education History of Couriers

-The most common degree held by couriers is English Literature.
-2% of couriers had a degree in english literature before becoming couriers.
+The most common degree held by couriers is Business Management And Administration.
+2% of couriers had a degree in business management and administration before becoming couriers.
 That is over 0 times the average across all careers.
-Psychology graduates are the second most common among couriers, representing 2% of couriers in the Sokanu user base, which is 0.3 times the average.
+English Literature graduates are the second most common among couriers, representing 2% of couriers in the Sokanu user base, which is 0.4 times the average.

 Courier Education History